Hikkigaya/the-jekyll-blog-site/_posts/2020-10-06-Fearful-Dreading-Hearts.md

 # When Does A Heart Shake With Fear?

 When does a heart shake with fear?
 Is it when we are about to die?
-Is it when some we love is about to die?
-Is it when we about to lose something or someone we love?
+Is it when someone we love is about to die?
+Is it when we are about to lose something or someone we love?

 Take a good look at the sentence above.
 Look over it again.
 Read it again.
 Once more, just to be sure.
 There is a common theme in all of them.
 Were you able to find it?